Robpol86/robpol86.com/README.md

 ## Releases

-Deployments to production are done by GitHub Actions when a new [release](https://github.com/Robpol86/robpol86.com/releases) is manually created.
-All branch and tag pushes trigger a deployment to staging, whilst pull requests only trigger CI linting.
+Deployments to production are done by GitHub Actions when a new tag matching the format YYYY-MM-DD is manually pushed.
+All branch and tag pushes trigger a deployment to staging, whilst pull requests only trigger CI linting and testing.

 ## Local Development